-This information pack contains details on the financial wellbeing and literacy workshops and speaking programs offered by Money Mechanics.
+This information contains details on the financial wellbeing and literacy workshops and speaking programs offered by Money Mechanics.
 We have developed a series of standard and tailored workshop topics that have been presented to workplaces and community organisations in Canberra, Brisbane, Sydney and Melbourne.
 The workshops can be presented in a 2 hour or full day format and can be tailored to suit specific needs of the organisation.
 We have run these as face to face and also online versions depending on organization requirements.

 What is financial wellbeing, and why is it important?